gohugoio/hugo/docs/content/tutorials/github-pages-blog.md

 ### Define Structure of Website

 Hugo assumes that you organize the content of your site in a meaningful way and uses the same structure to render the website.
-Notice that we have the line `contentdir: "content"` in our configuration file.
+Notice that we have the line `contentDir: "content"` in our configuration file.
 This means that all the actual content of the website should be placed somewhere within a folder named `content`.
 Hugo treats all directories in `content` as sections.
 For our example we only need one section: a place to hold our blog posts.
 So we created two new folders:

 ```
 ▾ <root>/